TicketSwap/challenger/README.md

 ## Approach

-The challenger is setup in a way for you to showcase your creativity, eye for detail, UX skills and overall knowledge of HTML, CSS and JS.
+The challenger is setup in a way for you to showcase your creativity, eye for detail, UX skills and overall knowledge of HTML, CSS and TS/JS.
 Inside the challenge you'll find your goals set in a to do list.
+If you don't feel comfortable writing TypeScript feel free to do the challenge in JavaScript.

-We've timeboxed this challenge for roughly _2-4_ hours.
+We've timeboxed this challenge for roughly _4_ hours.
 Some of these goals should be pretty straight forward.
 Others, such as the 'improvement' goal are completely dependent on your own imagination.
 It's completely up to you how far you want to take it, but keep the timebox in mind.

 ## Setup

 First of all, you need to setup your local environment.
-If you don't have [node/npm](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) installed yet be sure to do so.
+If you don't have [node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) installed yet be sure to do so.

 ```shell script
 > git clone git@github.com:TicketSwap/challenger.git